Yuricst/yuricst.github.io/_pages/about.md

 ---

 I am a PhD candidate in the [**Space Systems Optimization Group (SSOG)**](https://ssog.ae.gatech.edu/) at **Georgia Tech**, supervised by Professor Koki Ho.
-The overarching theme of my research interest is **decision making** - this includes both "strategic" decisions for desining in-space infrastructures, as well as "operational" decisions for operating spacecraft (or fleet of spacecraft) to perform its mission, autonomously or semi-autonomously.
+The overarching theme of my research interest is **decision making** - this includes both *strategic decisions* for desining in-space infrastructures, as well as *operational decisions* for operating spacecraft (or fleet of spacecraft) to perform its mission, autonomously or semi-autonomously.
 The former consists of topics from the field of Space Logistics, while the latter is from Mission Design** and Guidance, Navigation & Control (GNC).

 Prior to my PhD, I completed my alma mater at **Imperial College London** with a Master's in aeronautical engineering (MEng) and a year abroad at the **University of California, Los Angeles (UCLA)**.